 Auburn police charge 2 employees at McDonald's where Suboxone fell into a Happy Meal

 Jul.
-7—AUBURN — Two McDonald's employees are charged in connection with four strips of the prescription drug Suboxone found in a Happy Meal box at McDonald's on Center Street last week.
+8—AUBURN — Two McDonald's employees are charged in connection with four strips of the prescription drug Suboxone found in a Happy Meal box at McDonald's on Center Street last week.

 Michael Sevey, 43, of Turner is charged with unlawful possession of scheduled drugs, and Mariah Grant, 29, of Auburn is charged with unlawful trafficking in scheduled drugs.
 Both are expected to appear in court Nov.
 3.